 - Value: Set the default value for this variable in this job.

-When a job begins, all variables are initialised with their default value that was set in the Manage Job Variables dialog.
+When a job begins, all variables are initialized with their default value that was set in the Manage Job Variables dialog.
 The real power of a variable is that its value can be updated.
 You can update a variable via the following methods:

-Variables become first class variables in Python and Bash scripts.
+Variables become first-class variables in Python and Bash scripts.
 Please avoid naming them in a manner that clashes with key words in either language.
 We recommend using a prefix (for example,